Estimate Time5 min

 • Among the critical provisions that impact higher-net-worth investors are changes to the age that you must take required minimum distributions (RMDs), and rules around Roth accounts and 529 college savings.

-• The list of all the changes and additions brought by SECURE 2.0 is extensive and not all become effective immediately.
+• The list of all the changes and additions brought by SECURE 2.0 was extensive.
 Your financial professional can help you assess how these changes might affect your plans over the coming years.

 On December 29, 2022, the Consolidated Appropriations Act of 2023, containing a section known as SECURE 2.0, became law.
 It built on the SECURE Act, passed in 2019, that revised existing rules around retirement saving.
-Some changes included raising the age of RMDs and eliminating age limits for traditional IRA contributions as well as altering how money could be withdrawn from retirement accounts.
-SECURE 2.0 continues the favorable trend extending RMD dates, which may be especially relevant for higher-net-worth individuals looking to extend the tax-deferral benefits of IRAs.
+Some changes in the SECURE Act included raising the age of RMDs and eliminating age limits for traditional IRA contributions as well as altering how money could be withdrawn from retirement accounts.
+SECURE 2.0 continued the favorable trend extending RMD dates, which may be especially relevant for higher-net-worth individuals looking to extend the tax-deferral benefits of IRAs and employer retirement plans.
 It also contained a host of other, more targeted provisions that might have a significant impact on a more select group of people.

 For retirees